kmdalton/cysless/README.md

 ```

 ## Running REP-X:
-Rep-x consists of two processes that need to run together.
+REP-x consists of two processes that need to run together.
 The backend is a Redis database server which is queried by the Python server.
 The Python servery is built with the Tornado web framework.
 In order to start REP-X, one must first start the Redis server by calling the redis-server command from the terminal.
 ```bash
 redis-server
 ```